-- Place attachment clutch in "DISENGAGED" position. - Lower attachment lift lever to its lowest position. - Remove mower belt from electric clutch pulley (M).
-See Mower Drive Belt Removal in "TO REPLACE MOWER BLADE DRIVE BELT" in this section. - Disconnect front link (E) from mower remove retainer spring and washer. - Go to either side of mower and disconnect mower suspension arm (A) from chassis and rear lift link (C) from rear mower bracket (D) - remove retainer springs and washers. - Go to other side of mower and disconnect the suspension arm and rear lift link.
+- Place attachment clutch in "DISENGAGED" position. - Lower attachment lift lever to its lowest position. - Remove mower belt from electric clutch pulley (M). - Disconnect front link (E) from mower remove retainer spring and washer. - Go to either side of mower and disconnect mower suspension arm (A) from chassis and rear lift link (C) from rear mower bracket (D) remove retainer springs and washers. - Go to other side of mower and disconnect the suspension arm and rear lift link.